rezazad68/Dynamic-3D-Action-Recognition-on-RGB-D-Videos/README.md

 [SKIG](http://lshao.staff.shef.ac.uk/data/SheffieldKinectGesture.htm) | 95.0|95.60|97.31
 [MSR Action 3D](http://www.uow.edu.au/~wanqing/#MSRAction3DDatasets)|91.94|91.57|95.24

-#### Effect of Choosing number of Visual Words on each data set has been illustrated in followin table:
+#### Effect of Choosing number of Visual Words on each data set has been illustrated in the followin table:
 Selecting number of Visual Words on each data sets related to number of classes on each data set.
 In the following table these information has been evaluated. </br>

 Number of Visual Words|25|30|40|50|70|100|128